 “We get excited about communicating missions to our students,” said Deborah Page, campus ministry secretary.
 “It is worth all the time and effort when we see students connect with these representatives who do more than talk about missions, but live it on a day-to-day basis.”

 Since 1991, Missions Week has been carried out in honor of Lee University student, Dee Lavender, who died on a summer mission trip to Panama just before her 21st birthday.
-Missions Week projects have been in place for nearly 20 years, and a week devoted to missions has been part of Lee programming since the forties.
+Missions Week projects have been in place for 20 years, and a week devoted to missions has been part of Lee programming since the ‘40s.

 During the week, chapel services and guest lecturers will provide students with information about Cambodia and other mission opportunities.
 Nearly 50 missionaries will be on campus during the week ready to share with students about the life of a missionary.
 In addition, missionaries will have exhibits in the Paul Conn Student Union.